Next Step In Residential Ser Sherman Way in West Bend, WI

 • pro Floor staff are overworked, stressed, and underpaid.

-• pro The owners care only about money to line their pockets.
+• pro The owners do not care except about the money to line their pockets.

 • pro They are extremely short-staffed in both the day program and residential.

-• pro The temp service they use is horrible and does not provide adequate care.
+• pro The temp service used is horrible and does not provide adequate care.

 • pro Multiple NS-owned residential houses had bed bugs, terrible staff, and clients that attack each other; management doesn't do anything.